choripan-systems/Documentation/noBLE/Firmware-Install-On-Windows.md

 Once you download and unzip the file, use the PowerShell terminal to go to the folder "firmware-YY-MM-DD" where the files were extracted, and run the following command:

+> [!IMPORTANT]
+> 1. When you copy-paste the command, make sure to include the back tick "`" characters at the end of the lines, which are used by the PowerShell as line-continuation markers.
+>
+> 2. Replace the argument COMx for the actual COM port number obtained in step #6.
+>
+> 3. When you paste the command data into the PowerShell terminal, you may get a warning message saying that "You are about to paste text that contains multiple lines."
+Ignore it and press the "Paste anyway" button.

 ```
 python -m esptool --chip esp32c3 -p COMx -b 460800 `
     --before=default-reset --after=hard-reset `